 Students' academic activity is required by UCF to be recorded at the beginning of each course.
-The assignment to satisfy this requirement is for all students to submit your name, group number and the title of your project to the OSE 4952 webcourses site on or before 12:00 PM (noon) on Friday of the first week of classes.
+The assignment to satisfy this requirement is for all students to submit your name, group number and the title of your project to the OSE 4952 webcourses site on or before Friday in the first week of classes.
 Failure to do so may result in a delay in the disbursement of your financial aid.

-University of Central Florida

-College of Optics and Photonics
+University of Central Florida College of Optics and Photonics